timwakin/TennesseeHousingETL/README.md

 a derived column transformation that turns a column containing the values "Yes","No","Y","N" into a boolean value.
 After the data is loaded, two T-SQL scripts are executed.
 One updates null values in Property Address and Property City, and the other one removes duplicates from the table, ensuring that proper analysis can be done on the data.
-Finally, there is a powershell shell script that can be used to execute the package.
 ### Technologies Used
 * SSIS
 * C#
 * SQL Server
 * Microsoft Excel

+### Setup Instructions
+### Prerequisites
+* Acceess to a SQL server
-* Powershell
+* Microsof Visual Studio
+### Instructions
+* Download the .dtx, .xlsx, and .sql files
+* Run the .sql file on SQL server - this will create the table
+* Open the .dtsx file in Visual Studio, and modify the connection managers
+  1. Modify the sql connection to point to the database in which you created the table
+  2. Modify the file connection to point to where you stored the .xlsx file
+* After the connections managers have been modified and tested, you should be able to run the package